Bindi: Teep

-Teep or tip, similar to bindis, are part of Bengali culture and women in West Bengal, India and Bangladesh, irrespective of their religion, adorn themselves with teeps as an ethnic practice.
-By the 18th century the use of teeps had become very common.
-It's popular in celebrations like Durga Puja, Pohela Boishakh, Pohela Falgun, Eid al-Fitr, Eid al-Adha and other occasions.
+Teep or tip is the Bengali word for the bindi.
+Teep is a part of Bengali culture and worn widely by both Bengali Hindu and non-Hindu Bengali women in West Bengal, India and Bangladesh.
+It is a common practice for Bengali Hindu women to wear the teep or bindi regularly and especially on festivals such as Durga Puja and Saraswati Puja, while non-Hindu Bengali women adorn themselves with teeps as an ethnic practice.
+The adoption of the teep as an ethnic practice is rooted from the long history of Bengali Muslims living alongside Bengali Hindus and adopting their marriage, bridal, and familial customs.
+By the 18th century, the use of teeps had become very common.

-Bengali Muslims approve wearing the teep as a cultural representation as long as there is no intention of imitating the bindi culture of other religions.
-Depending on the occasion the colours of teep change, such as red and white for Pohela Boishakh, green, orange and yellow for Pohela Falgun, blue and white for Barsha Mangal, brown and mustard colour for Nabanna, purple and pink for Eid Al Fitr and black for International mother Language Day, Eid Al Adha, red and green for Independence Day and Victory Day.
-Bengali Muslim brides wearing "kalka tip" on their forehead is an old tradition of Bangladesh.

 Bindis in Pakistan

-In Sindh, some Muslim Sindhi women apply a black dot or line by "Kajjal or Surmo (kohl)" on the forehead and chin, and sometimes three dots or lines around eyes as part of historic Indian traditions that have sustained post-Partition.
+In Sindh, some Muslim Sindhi women apply a black dot or line by "Kajjal or Surmo (kohl)" on the forehead and chin, and sometimes three dots or lines around eyes as part of historic and ancestral Hindu traditions that have sustained post-Partition.
 As an amulet believed to protect against the evil-eye, these dots are called Tikro or the Hindi 'Tilak' (singular), or Tikra (plural).

 Like in India, in Sindh, when a child is born, black dots/marks and lines are drawn on their faces.
 In modern times, stick-on bindiyas of different shapes and designs have become very common in rural Sindh, and are applied by both Muslims and Hindus.
 However, this is in decline as it is considered to be appropriately used by Sindhi Hindus only.

-Back in time in Sindh the brides were applied many dots of "Tira" (moles) drawn upon their face and lips with needles dipped in antimony and other colouring matters.
+In the pre-modern era in Sindh, Hindu brides and even some Muslim brides were applied with many dots of "Tira" (moles) drawn upon their face and lips with needles dipped in antimony and other colouring matters.

 The type of forehead tattoo called Khaal or Sheen Khal was also common among Afghan and Pashtun women, although it is no longer done for religious reasons.
 As in Sindh, dots are made using kohl or other material.
 Bindis are also used by Saraiki and some Baloch tribal women of Pakistan.
-However, many Muhajir and Punjabi consider the use of bindis to be un-Islamic.
-Due to this, the use of bindis has declined in many urban areas of Pakistan.
+However, many Muhajirs and Punjabis consider the use of bindis to be un-Islamic.
+Due to this, the use of bindis has declined in most of Pakistan except for the Hindu majority villages and areas of Sindh such as in Nagarparkar.